What it Means to Subcontractors & Suppliers

 It’s interesting, however, that with all the noise and bother surrounding these sweeping changes, little notice has been taken of another new feature of the Act which should be of central importance to trades and suppliers.
 Part XI.1; Section 85.1 of the Act requires general contractors to post 50% performance and labour and material payment bonds on all “public work” over $500,000 in the province of Ontario.

 The bonds must be issued on prescribed forms which were developed by the Ministry of the Attorney General in consultation with the Surety Association of Canada and include new provisions that bring certainly, clarity and timeliness to the claim process.
 Copies of the template bond forms can be reviewed and downloaded from Ontario Government Court Forms website by CLICKING HERE (see forms 31 and 32).

 The New Labour & Material Payment Bond:

-Reviewing the template payment bond, which will be required on public work after July 1, 2018 (note: To review the transition rules, See Section 87.3 of the Act which can be found on the government website HERE), the first point of note will be its length.
+Reviewing the template payment bond, which is now required on public work after July 1, 2018 (note: To review the transition rules, See Section 87.3 of the Act which can be found on the government website HERE), the first point of note will be its length.
 The new document bond fills a full 11 pages in comparison to its two page CCDC counterpart.
 Much of the extra content consists of template schedules, or forms which set out the standard responses and acknowledgements under the bond (more on that in a moment).
 More importantly however, it will provide unpaid Subcontractors and Suppliers (Claimants) with a number of new provisions to ensure more timely payment of unpaid monies due and more certainty as to the process.

 A few highlights: